Before taking off

 Once you have decided on where you’d like to go, be sure to check with your GP if you require any booster or new vaccinations to protect you while on your holiday.

 Comfort comes first!
 Put your strappy, healed dancing shoes aside and step into a supportive, cushioned and adjustable shoe that will keep you on your toes the entire journey of the trip.
-When looking for travelling footwear, make sure your shoes are well fitted, climate appropriate and fixate with velcro or lace.
+When looking for travelling footwear, make sure your shoes are well fitted, climate appropriate and fixate with velcro or lace, especially for those outdoor actitivies.
 Any shoes that could cause trips, slips, blisters or discomfort should be avoided.
 Adjustable fixation will allow your shoe to be loosened with swelling and tightened for support.

 If you’re still unsure about what to wear or buy, please consult your local podiatrist for recommendations.
 Or read our story on how to pick the best walking shoe.

 Seeing all the sites is a must, but getting around may not be as easy as you might imagine.
 Depending on your capabilities a sufficient walking aid may vary from a standard walking stick to a wheelchair, four-wheel walker or a motorised scooter.
 Once you have determined what you need, be sure to have the necessary equipment hired at your destination in advance or if possible arrange to take it with you.
 Other things to consider are exit row, isle or disability seats to allow extra leg room and quicker access to the bathroom facilities.